 About Suzon Fuks

-Suzon was born in Brussels, where she trained in dance, theatre and music at Lilian Lambert Academy (69-76) and completed her Masters in Visual Arts at La Cambre (79-84).
-She has lived in Australia since 1996.
-She has been Co-Artistic Director of the multi-arts organisation IGNEOUS since its inception in 97 with James Cunningham, her long-term collaborator.
+Suzon was born in Brussels, where she trained in performing arts and completed her Masters in Visual Arts at La Cambre (1979–1984).
+She moved to Australia in 1996, where she has worked as an Artistic Director of the multi-arts organisation Igneous (1997-2024).

 PORTFOLIO 2024 (download)